 - 1. Filing jointly.
 If you are filing this petition jointly with your spouse (including any dependent children listed on your petition), you must file Form I-751 no earlier than the 90-day period immediately before your conditional permanent resident status expires.
 If you are filing this petition jointly with your stepparent, you must file it before your conditional permanent resident status expires. - 2.
 Filing individually or request that the joint filing requirement be waived.
-If you are filing this petition without your spouse or stepparent, you may file this petition at any time after you are granted conditional permanent resident status but before you are removed from the United States. - 3.
-Effect of not filing.
+If you are filing this petition without your spouse or stepparent, you may file this petition at any time after you are granted conditional permanent resident status but battered or subjected to extreme cruelty.
+You may file this petition at any time after you are granted conditional resident status and before you are removed from the United States. before you are removed from the United States.
+3. Effect of not filing.
+If this petition is not filed, you will automatically lose your permanent resident status two years from the date on which you were granted conditional status.
+You will then become removable from the United States.
+3. Effect of not filing.
 If this petition is not filed, you will lose your permanent resident status.
 You will then become removable from the United States.
+SPECIAL NOTE: If your failure to file was through no fault of your own, you may file your petition late with a written explanation and request that USCIS excuse the late filing.
+Failure to file before the expiration date may be excused if you demonstrate when you file the petition that the delay was due to extraordinary circumstances beyond your control and that the length of the delay was reasonable.
 NOTE: If you file your petition late, you must request in writing that USCIS excuse the late filing.
 Your request must include an explanation as to the reason(s) you are filing your petition late.
 (Please explain the reason for your late filing in your Form I-751 under Part 11.
 Additional Information.)
 Failure to file before the expiration date may only be excused if you can demonstrate that there was good cause and extenuating circumstances for your failure to timely file the petition.
 If you file late, you may lose your permanent resident status.

-Droduotion

-Form I-751 Petitions Involving Forced Marriage

-A forced marriage is a marriage that occurs without the consent of one or both parties.
+New [Page 2] Form I-751 Petitions Involving Forced Marriage A forced marriage is a marriage that occurs without the consent of one or both parties.
 The United States Government is opposed to forced marriage and considers it to be a serious human rights abuse.
 A victim of a forced marriage is distinct from an individual who intentionally enters into a marriage solely for the purpose of obtaining an immigration benefit.
 If you have been or are being forced into marriage, you are not at fault and you have not violated any U.S. laws by entering into the marriage.
-For more information, including resources that may be available to you, visit the USCIS website on forced marriage at https://www.uscis.gov/humanitarian/forced-marriage and the U.S. Department of State's webpage on forced marriage at https://travel.state.gov/content/travel/en/international-travel/emergencies/forced-marriage.html.
+For more information, including resources that may be available to you, visit the USCIS website on forced marriage at nternational-travel/emergencies/forced-marriage.html.

-People who force others to marry may be charged with a crime or other violations of state law, such as domestic violence, child abuse, rape, assault, kidnapping, threats of violence, stalking, or coercion.
+People who force others to marry may be charged with a crime or other violations of state law, such as domestic violence, child abuse, rape, assault, kidnapping, threats of violence, stalking, and/or coercion.
 Foreign nationals who force someone to marry may also face significant immigration consequences, such as being inadmissible to or deported from the United States.